forGGe/forGGe.github.io/theCore/_sources/readme.rst.txt

-.. warning:: This documentation is completely incomplete!
-             Designing and aggregating is in progress.

 ..
 This file serves only one main purpose - include readme into the sphinx, and allow to process its ToC as needed.